tari-project/rfcs/src/TIP-0001_tari_improvement_proposals.md

   authors/owners of the TIP.
 The format of the Authors header value must be `Random J. User <address@example.com>` if the email address is included, or `Random J. User` if the address is not given.
 If there are multiple authors, their names and addresses should appear in a comma separated list.
-* The **Reviewer** field is used to record who has vetted the proposal for basic soundness before submission to the Tari Council.
 * The **Type** header specifies the type of TIP: Process, Best Practice, Product Direction, or Architecture.
 * The **Created** header records the date that the pull request for the **TIP** was opened.
 It should be in YYYY-MM-DD format, e.g. 2026-05-20.